Skip to main content

 Come to study interpreting and translating at Bath

-Find out why the University of Bath is internationally renowned for training interpreters and translators.
+Explore our range of master's courses and discover why Bath is internationally renowned for training interpreters and translators.

 A wide range of language pathways